Skip to content

 Technology help in Virginia can look very different in Northern Virginia, Hampton Roads, Richmond, Southwest Virginia, Southside, the Eastern Shore, and rural counties.
 Some places have more libraries, buses, workforce centers, and nonprofit programs.
 Other places may have long drives, fewer providers, and weaker home broadband options.

-Use the Virginia broadband map or Commonwealth Connection to check what providers report near your address.
-You can also compare the national FCC map.
+Use Virginia’s broadband map or Commonwealth Connection to check what providers report near your address.
 A map is not a promise that service will be affordable or easy to install, but it can help you ask better questions when you call providers.

 If you are denied, delayed, or stuck